 The fair value hierarchy also requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.

 Fair-value estimates discussed herein are based upon certain market assumptions and pertinent information available to management as of December 31, 2016 and 2015.
-Fair values for these items were assumed to approximate carrying values because of their short term nature or they are payable on demand.

 Risks and Uncertainties